TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _core:
     -   *Core*

-        The TYPO3 Core is the central framework of the CMS that provides all basic functions and features.
+        The TYPO3 Core is the central framework of the CMS that provides basic functions and features.

     ..  _core-development: